grenn24/News-Aggregator-with-chrome-extension-/README.md

 2. **News Route '/News/[topic]'**

-Fetches a list of news articles belonging to a specific topic, either specified by user or listed under navigation pane.\
+Fetches a list of news articles belonging to a specific topic listed under navigation pane.\
 News topic parameter and article list are passed down to the news.html template as arguments.

+3. **News Route '/News/[topic]'**

+Fetches a list of news articles belonging to a specific keyword based on search input specified by the user.\
+News keyword parameter and article list are passed down to the search.html template as arguments.

 ## HTML Code
 Uses flexbox design to achieve the desired card layout, etc. single-columns & columns of three respectively.\